pablobaxter/Frybits/docs/blog/posts/troubleshooting-file-leaks.md

 What this does is attach the file-leak-detector Java Agent to each Kotlin daemon that is launched.
 Since I only want one Kotlin daemon running, I made sure to kill the other Kotlin daemon processes before running the Gradle command.

-The flag `http=19999` creates a local web server on port `19999` that the file-leak-detector uses to provide a list of all the open files and stacktraces to them.
+The flag `http=19999` creates a local web server on port `19999` that the file-leak-detector uses to provide a list of all the open files and stack traces to them.
 This is important as the Kotlin daemon is a long lived process, so it doesn't exit when the build has completed.

 ## Capturing the File Handle Leak